 Blocking and Deletion of Personal Data

-We’ll now proceed to the main subject of this blog and the special knowledge you need about SAP ILM in connection with the simplified blocking and deletion of personal data.
+We’ll now proceed to the main subject of this blog post and the special knowledge you need about SAP ILM in connection with the simplified blocking and deletion of personal data.

 In this context, you need to pay attention to the Authorization Group column of your retention rules and its meaning when blocking data.
-This blog provides information on how an archive file is protected by authorizations so that access to the data it contains is effectively blocked.
+This post provides information on how an archive file is protected by authorizations so that access to the data it contains is effectively blocked.
 Let’s illustrate this using the example of a delivery, as shown in the figure below.